WWWAnonymous/WWW-2023/readme.md

 ### Project

-- data - Includes the measurement data to support the project
+- quantified_data - Includes the measurement data to support the project
 - input_data - Includes GDP/population and geographic data for the target area as input, and currently is some regions of the USA
-- out - includes the output result data obtained by running the project
+- output_data - includes the output result data obtained by running the project

 ### Getting Started